Jumanah-A/Responsive-Portfolio/readme.txt

     Leveraging Bootstrap CSS helpers such as image shapes and table layouts to display content in a more interesting manner (responsive manner).

 (c) Advanced features
+  Creating a more complex page layout, such as including a sidebar or navigation bar,I implemneted a navbar that is at the top of the page and can be accessed on every page. added an anchor tag that opens up the email when clicking on the link

 3. How long, in hours, did it take you to complete this assignment?
   I would say just to perfect eveyrthing and make it the way I want, with getting stuck on css declarations here and there, 15 hours (unconsecutive).

 4. What online resources did you consult when completing this assignment? (list specific URLs)